 - Best for hardwood floors: Dyson V8 Absolute Cordless Stick Vacuum Cleaner

-- Best cordless handheld vacuum: BISSELL Pet Hair Eraser Cordless Hand Vacuum
+- Best handheld vacuum: BISSELL Pet Hair Eraser Cordless Hand Vacuum

 How we picked the best cordless vacuums

 Cordless vacuums are the lightweight speed demons of the vacuum world.
 I evaluated them based on their combination of power, design, battery life, and run time.

 Power: Power in watts and amps can be deceiving when it comes to vacuums because design heavily influences how much suction the motor creates.
 I looked for designs that enhance suction to remove tough debris like pet hair and fine dust.

 Design: Design covers everything from the motor and brush roll to the handle and emptying process.
 I considered how all of these worked together and looked for any design issues that showed up consistently in reviews.

 Battery life and run time: Battery life and run times vary by the settings and accessories in use.
 Here’s where balance mattered.
 Batteries that kept the vacuum’s weight low while still offering at least twenty minutes of juice were more likely to make the list.

-Best cordless vacuum: Tineco A11 Hero Cordless Vacuum Cleaner
+Best overall: Tineco A11 Hero Cordless Vacuum Cleaner